nykh/zeppelin2jupyter/doc/rules.md

 }
 ```

 From this we can see Zeppelin is much more geared towards collaborative notebook.
-But for rendering we only just need the source and result.
-The `msg` list in result can contain some different elements. `title` is a special feature of Zeppelin that doesn't have equivelent for Jupyter, the best approximation would be to insert a text cell just before the code cell.
+But for rendering we only just need the source and result. `text` is a single multi-line string of all the sources.
+The `result.msg` list can contain some different elements. `title` is a special feature of Zeppelin that doesn't have equivelent for Jupyter, the best approximation would be to insert a text cell just before the code cell.

 **TEXT**